-UNL web developers have developed a set of guidelines for implementation of the UNL templates, to provide users with the luxury of rewarded expectations when traversing the UNL website.
+UNL web developers have developed a set of guidelines for implementation of the UNLedu web framework, to provide users with the luxury of rewarded expectations when traversing the UNL website.
 The Style Book, in our Web Developer Network Documentation Wiki, is available to users as well, to help you gain an understanding of how the UNL site is supposed to work at a technical level.

 Help Us Be Syntactically Correct

 Do You Know a UNL Web Developer?

 If you know a developer of UNL web pages, please urge her or him to get involved with the UNL Web Developer Network by registering.
 WDN resources are available to all interested parties, and participation/contribution is welcome.
 Developers can get in touch with the community online.
-Monthly meetings are held on the second Tuesday of each month at 2:00 p.m.
-Invitations and agendas are sent out to all registered members of the Web Developer Network.